How do Employee Share Ownership Plans (ESOP) work?

 You should aim to reward all your staff for their performance but you want to focus on key employees who will drive the business forward.
 Equity allows you to reward everyone in the company, with some key employees getting greater benefits than others.

 You might also choose to reward external parties to your business, such as consultants.
-Shares can be a good reward option for people who aren’t on your regular payroll.
+Shares can be a good reward option for people who aren’t on your regular payroll (check out our guide to payroll in Ireland for more information).

 If you have an international business, you’ll still want to reward all employees.
 However, you should be aware of the impact of the tax residency of your employees.
 For example, the tax treatments for share options in the US will be different than in Ireland.
 You need to question whether share options will benefit an employee, considering their tax responsibilities.